 Note: The NC State DS-2 CAS Disclosure Statement, which sets forth the capitalization threshold and treatment of capitalized costs, supersedes sponsor guidance to the contrary.
-As such, it may be necessary to reconcile through the budget narrative the budgeting process and how the funds will actually be managed in the financial accounting system.
+As such, it may be necessary to show items costing <$5,000 in the equipment section of a budget to meet a sponsor’s guidelines.
+These items will be treated as materials and supplies by NC State.

 Fabricated equipment must be identified prior to acquisition of component parts.
 Please note the fabricated equipment deliverable in the statement of work.
 In the budget justification, specific guidance concerning the fabricated equipment should include: